Top Cybersecurity Threats to Watch in 2025

 Malware Threats

 Malware, or malicious software, continues to be a formidable threat to cybersecurity landscapes worldwide.
-In 2024, we are witnessing an evolution in the complexity and stealth of malware attacks that makes them more challenging to detect and mitigate.
+In 2025, AI-enhanced malware attacks have emerged as a primary concern for U.S. IT professionals, with 60% of IT experts globally identifying it as the most concerning AI-generated threat for the next 12 months.
 Below are some of the primary types of malware posing significant threats this year:

 Viruses and Worms